buildig/uniclass-2015/README.md

 These tables are also suitable for buildings and other assets in use, and maintaining asset management and facilities management information.

 [Buildig](http://buildig.com/) converted Uniclass 2015 classification tables into CSV format and [packaged as a versioned snapshot](https://github.com/buildig/uniclass-2015/releases) for easier usage in a software development process.
+Converting script can be found from [/util/convert.sh](/util/convert.sh).

 ## Tables